 - Pertinent letters, emails, memos and any other papers pertaining to your case

 Wrongful termination occurs when an employee is fired for an illegal reason (religion, race, sex, etc.) or for exercising their legal rights.
 Cases involving personality conflicts that lead to poor performance ratings and eventual dismissal are extremely hard to document and are almost never worth the time and money they require to try.

 However, in cases where employees are fired for discriminatory reasons or exposing company malfeasance, misconduct, or workplace violations, the law provides channels for legal remedy.

 Considering Future Consequences: Why It’s Important to Fight

 If your job requires certification or licensing, how your company’s human resources department reports the reason for your dismissal could impact whether you retain your licenses or not.
 If you’ve been wrongfully terminated but your company claims you were let go for the non-performance of your job, not only could you lose your license but your ability to find another job in that industry could be negatively impacted.

-At The Bell Law Firm, PLLC, our Charleston wrongful termination lawyers demand that your record be expunged or corrected and hold employers liable for future damages that occur as a result of their actions.
+At Stewart Bell, PLLC, our Charleston wrongful termination lawyers demand that your record be expunged or corrected and hold employers liable for future damages that occur as a result of their actions.
 Additionally, we take steps to prevent illegal retaliatory action on the part of employers.